baggepinnen/SpectralDistances.jl/docs/src/interpolations.md

 ```

 ### Barycenters between spectrograms
-We can also calculate a barycenter between spectrograms (or arbitrary matrices) using an efficient convolutional method, but the result tends to be a bit blurry:
+We can also calculate a barycenter between spectrograms (or arbitrary matrices) using an efficient convolutional method.
+The most important parameter to tune in order to get a good result, apart from the regularization parameter `β`, is the `dynamic_floor`.
+This parameter determines where (in log space) the floor of the PSD is.
+This serves as a denoising, why the barycenter appears with a very dark background in the image below.
 ```@example
 using SpectralDistances, DSP, Plots
 N     = 24_000